andreaaazo/reelscraper/README.md

 </h1>

 <h4 align="center">
-Scrape Instagram Reels data with ease—single or multiple accounts at once—using Python, threading, and a dash of digital sorcery.
+Scrape Instagram Reels data with ease—be it a single account or many in parallel—using Python, threading, robust logging, and optional data-saving.
 </h4>

 <p align="center">